 The impact and measure of this is to ensure children not only acquire the appropriate age related knowledge linked to the science curriculum, but also skills, which equip them to progress from their starting points, and within their everyday lives.
 Their progress is tracked in each year group to demonstrate their understanding and knowledge gained.

 Through quality Science teaching all children will gain a wider variety of skills linked to both scientific knowledge and understanding, and scientific enquiry/investigative skills.
-They will develop a rich vocabulary which will enable to articulate their understanding of taught concepts.
+They will develop a rich vocabulary which will enable them to articulate their understanding of taught concepts.
 They will demonstrate high aspirations, which will see them through to further study, work and a successful adult life.

 From this exposure to a range of different science experiences, all children should feel like they are capable of achieving and feel confident enough to share their knowledge in a way that suits them.